savonet/book/audio.md

 #### Registering commands {#sec:registering-commands}

-You can register your own telnet commands with the `server.register` function.
+You can register your own telnet commands with the `server.register`\indexop{server.register}
+function.
 This function takes as argument the name of the command, and a function which will be called when the command is issued (the function receives as argument the argument on the command on telnet, and returns the message that